TREEcg/extract-cbd-shape/README.md

 Note: it only takes _hints_ (it does not guarantee a result that validates) from an optional SHACL shapes graph.
 It only uses the parts relevant for discovery from the [SHACL Core Constraint Components](https://www.w3.org/TR/shacl/#core-components).
 It does not support SPARQL or Javascript.

 It won’t:
- 1. Process more complex validation instructions that are part of SHACL such as `sh:class`, inLanguage, pattern, value, qualified value shapes, etc. It is the data publisher’s responsibility to provide valid data, or it is the responsibility of the user of the library to validate the quads afterwards.
+ 1. Process more complex validation instructions that are part of SHACL such as `sh:class`, languageIn, pattern, value, qualified value shapes, etc. It is the data publisher’s responsibility to provide valid data, or it is the responsibility of the user of the library to validate the quads afterwards.
  2. Do automatic target selection based on e.g., targetClass: you need to set the target.

-### Creating the Shape Template from ShEx

-_TODO_
+ 3. Explicitly look for reified statements or triples that are quoted elsewhere: these are not part of the member.
+Only when a triple term can be found through a star pattern.

 ### Logging